 How do societies influence foreign and security policies of European countries, and what are the sources of beliefs about foreign and security policy?

 Informality has become the buzzword in global governance.
 Is it as malign as the proponents suggest?
 What are its drivers and consequences?

 Beyond the policy analysis, what else can we learn from the international community behavior vis-a-vis nuclear weapons?

-"Iran's Nuclear Program and the Global South: The Foreign Policy of India, Brazil, and South Africa" forthcoming with Palgrave» Buy your copy!
+"Iran's Nuclear Program and the Global South: The Foreign Policy of India, Brazil, and South Africa", published with Palgrave in 2015» Buy your copy!